Palestine Times

-Palestine Times was the only English language daily Palestinian newspaper.
+Palestine Times was the only English-language daily Palestinian newspaper.
 It was a family-owned business with its main office in Ramallah.
 It was initially distributed all over the West Bank (including East Jerusalem) and the Gaza Strip.
-On March 13, 2007 the paper signed a contract with BAR, an Israeli newspaper distribution company, and was available in Israel too.
+On March 13, 2007, the paper signed a contract with BAR, an Israeli newspaper distribution company, and was available in Israel too.
 It was to be aimed at the generally well-educated minority of Palestinians who speak English, as well as Israelis.
 The newspaper went out of business less than six months after its launch.

+History

-The paper was launched on November 27, 2006.
+The newspaper was launched on November 27, 2006.
 Its editor-in-chief was Othman Fakhri Mohammed.
 Its stated aim was to reflect all aspects of Palestinian life accurately to the world.
 It received no funding from any Palestinian political party or faction, and aimed to be independent.
 According to Mohammed during an interview with the Israeli daily Haaretz, "[Writing freely about negative stories in the PA]'s not a problem.
 I am a Palestinian and the writers are Palestinians.
 Beyond the fact that I'm biased in favor of the Palestinian cause, I don't see any problem with criticizing corruption or political phenomena in the territories.
 Our problem is that in this part of the world, they don't sue you for damaging someone, they simply shoot you.
 Therefore, I have to be careful."
 Ynetnews, an online Israeli English-language news site, included a "Congratulations" blurb over an article reporting on the publication of the newspaper.
-It was funded by advertising, subscriptions and sales.
+It was funded by advertising, subscriptions, and sales.

-Among the notable journalists working for the paper were Khalid Amayreh, a journalist from Dura, Hebron region, whose original copy is written in English, unlike some of the paper's journalists who wrote in Arabic and are then translated.
-Almost all of the paper's journalistic contributors are Palestinians.

-The paper was not a translation edition, since no Arabic version existed.
-In this respect, the paper was more similar in publishing to the English-only Jerusalem Post rather than the Hebrew language Haaretz with its English edition.
-However, a significant percentage of the paper's stories are translated from Arabic original copy in-house.
+Among the notable journalists working for the paper were Khalid Amayreh, a journalist from Dura, Hebron region, whose original copy was written in English, unlike many of the paper's journalists who wrote in Arabic and whose copy was then translated.
+Almost all of the paper's journalistic contributors were Palestinians.
+Palestine Times was not a translated edition, since no Arabic-language version existed.
+In this respect the paper was more similar to the English-language Jerusalem Post rather than the Hebrew-language Haaretz, which publishes an English edition.